engraving-challenges/main/1-introduction.md

-We will discuss the results on our [forum](http://engravingchallenges.freeforums.org), and we also intend to publish summaries and reports somewhere here in this repository and/or on [Scores of Beauty](http://lilypondblog.org), our Music Engraving Blog.
+We will discuss the results on our [forum](http://engravingchallenges.freeforums.org), and we also intend to publish summaries and reports somewhere here in this repository and/or on [_Scores of Beauty_](http://lilypondblog.org), our Music Engraving Blog.

 Requirements
 ------------

 The only requirements for participating in the challenges are:
+* following the rules listed below,
-* being reasonably confident with your notation program and having a current version of it (as otherwise the results wouldn't be reliable),
+* being at least reasonably confident with your notation program.

-* following the rules listed below.
+We want the results to be reliable and representative, so we'd prefer that you work with the latest version of your software.
+However, if you believe that the latest version isn't the best choice for the job, you are free to use another version.

 Rules